 21. If you could do anything to make someone’s day nicer, what would you do?

-22. Write about a time you wished things happened differently.
-Why do you feel that way?
+22. Write about a time when you wished things happened differently.

 25. Do you think those your age should have cell phones?
 Why or why not?